For over thirty-five years, Habbas & Associates has fought for the

 rights of workers who have suffered workplace injuries.
 We strongly believe

-that injured workers deserve to receive workers' compensation when they
+that injured workers deserve to receive workers' compensation when

 Workers' Compensation Benefits in California